UKAEA-IBM-STFC-Fusion-FMs/tokamark_baseline/README.md

 ## Citing TokaMark

-TokaMark has been submitted to the *32nd SIGKDD Conference on Knowledge Discovery and Data Mining, 2026*, and it is currently being reviewed.
 A preprint version of the manuscript is available [here](https://arxiv.org/abs/2602.10132).

 If you use TokaMark, please cite our work as: